lfagundes/oosheet/docs/using-oosheet.rst

 Sheets and cells can be protected and unprotected against editions.
 When sheet is protected, only unprotected cells can be edited, while if sheet is unprotected, all cells can be modified no matter its protection.
 Sheet can be protected with a password, so that same password is required to unprotect it.

+NOTE: Depending on LibreOffice version, protected cells can be edited by scripts by changing value directly.

 To protect and unprotect sheets and cells:

     >>> S('Sheet1.a1').protect_sheet()